-Submission of Final, Revised Thesis Copy: Monday April 16, 2018, 12:00 noon
+Submission of Final, Revised Thesis Copy: Monday April 15, 2019, 12:00 noon

-The reviewed theses with comments will be returned to students on April 10.
-You must now incorporate all the reviewing comments and submit one final complete copy to the

-Coordinator as well as a copy for your supervisor(s).
+The reviewed theses with comments will be returned to students on April 9.
+You must now incorporate all the reviewer comments and submit one final complete copy to the Coordinator as well as a copy for your supervisor(s).
 This final submission of your revised thesis marks the completion of ES 4490E.
-You must submit a revised version with corrections by in order to complete the course!
-This submission is worth up to 10 % of your grade.
+Note it is mandatory that every student submits a final complete thesis by April 15, 2019 as a partial fulfillment of this course.
+Failing to do so will result in a failing mark of 40% for the course!

+ES4490E Course Evaluation Details

-Thesis Evaluation Meeting: Friday April 6th 2018, 10:30 am room 1027 B&G
+Thesis Evaluation Meeting: Friday April 5th, 2019, 10:30 am room 1027 B&G

-All Faculty Members evaluating the theses are requested to attend this meeting.
+All Faculty Members evaluating the theses and the thesis supervisors are requested to attend this meeting.
 Please arrange your schedules to keep this time slot free.

-Prior to the meeting, every Faculty Member not supervising any thesis will have been asked, on average, to evaluate 2 theses as principal reviewers and 2 theses as readers.
-A principal reviewer shall provide a formal review report, as if for a formal scientific journal manuscript.
-A thesis reader is asked to grade the thesis but do not have to provide a written report.
-The principal reviewer and the reader each gives a tentative mark for the written thesis.
-The principal reviewer's report and comments from the reader, if any, shall have been passed to the student as a guide for the student to revise the thesis.
+The thesis submitted on March 15, 2019 will be evaluated by at least two examiners, as well as by the supervisor(s), leading to a final thesis mark.
+Prior to the meeting, Faculty Members not supervising any theses will be asked, on average, to evaluate 2 theses.
+A reviewer shall provide a formal review report, as if for a formal scientific journal manuscript and provide their mark.
+The reviewer's report and comments will be passed to the student as a guide for the student to revise the thesis.
+In addition, the supervisor is going to provide a mark for the thesis.

-At the meeting, the quality of each submitted thesis will be discussed based on the principal reviewer report and reader's evaluation.
+At the meeting, the quality of each submitted thesis will be discussed based on reviewer's report and supervisor's evaluation.
 An attempt is made to rank the theses to ensure uniformity in the evaluation.
 A final mark is assigned for every written thesis.
 The instructor will arbitrate conflicts and, if necessary, will have final say on marks.

-ES 4490E Grading Scheme
+ES 4490E Grading Scheme:

-0 Written Thesis (50%) Marked by two independent reviewers 0 Research Quality (10%) Your supervisor's grade on your final revised thesis 0 Research Performance (20%) Based on 2 reports and interactions with supervisor(s) 0 Oral presentation (15%) First presentation 5%, final presentation 10% 0 Academic participation (5%) Based on attendance & participation in Colloquia
+• Thesis (50%) Marked by two independent reviews

+• Research Performance (30%) Based on reports and interviews from your supervisor(s)

+• Oral presentation (15%) First presentation 5%, final presentation 10%

+• Academic participation (5%) Based on attendance & participation in Colloquia